pjlegato/friend-oauth2/README.md

 ### 4) Provide your OAuth2 client-id and client-secret to friend-oauth2

-Using Environ and  [Google APIs OAuth2](https://developers.google.com/accounts/docs/OAuth2), as an example):
+Using Environ and [Google APIs OAuth2](https://developers.google.com/accounts/docs/OAuth2) as an example:

 ```clojure
 (def client-config